-The standard consumer earbuds just playback content and OTC (over the counter) hearables amplify the sound around you.
-But neither of them are professionally programmed by an audiologist providing the best sound experience for your hearing loss that also cares for your own unique specifications and needs.
+The standard consumer earbuds just playback content and over-the-counter or 'OTC' hearables increase your soundscape.
+But neither of them is professionally programmed by an audiologist, which ultimately gives you the best sound experience for your hearing loss that also ticks your very own specifications.

-Signia Active Pro is instantly fit by your audiologist and programmed so you always get a sound that's bespoke and unique to you and your hearing abilities wants.
-Active Pro is perfectly targeted for those with mild to moderate hearing loss.
+Signia Active Pro is instantly fit by your audiologist either in clinic or at home and programmed so you always get a sound that's bespoke to your hearing loss.
+This is why Active Pro is perfectly targeted for those with mild to moderate hearing loss.

 Signia Active Pro Hearing Aids - A new generation of hearing technology & performance

-Signia Active digital hearing aid solutions offer customised advanced technology as well as innovative hearing assistance within a modern earbud model.
-This model is powered by Signia's famous hearing technology, so you can benefit from the edge you need to hear at your optimum wherever you are.
+Signia Active digital hearing aid solutions offer bespoke advanced technology as well as innovative hearing assistance within a modern earbud design.
+This design is powered by Signia's famous hearing technology, so you can benefit from the edge you need to hear at your optimum wherever you are - even on the go.